When it comes to handling panic attacks, it’s good to have some simple tools you can use in the heat of the moment.

 I hope this has given you a starting point for helping you with handling panic attacks.

 And do make sure you consult with your GP or primary care physician to make sure there are no medical issues contributing to your panic attacks.

-I also recommend working with a therapist if you can, to help you develop your own personalised ways of understanding and handling your panic attacks.
+I also recommend working with a counsellor or therapist if you can, to help you develop your own personalised ways of understanding and handling your panic attacks.

 What are your favourite methods for handling panic attacks?
 There are many more than the seven I’ve listed here.
 I’d love to hear about what you’ve found works well for you.
 Please let me know in the comments below!